 I do have a hard time accepting corporal transformation, though—you know, people actually turning themselves and others into things.
 To me, that defies the laws of natural physics.
 How can anyone rearrange their atomic structure at will?
 Evolution is a very slow, indiscernible process.
 I have already accepted the fact that just because I cannot actually see something, does not mean that it’s not there.
-So invisibility is a real thing.
+So invisibility could be a real thing.
 I even accept the possibility of unassisted levitation.
 Since I contend that the human mind is powerful enough to counteract gravity, and that the mind may be able to move objects along a plane and possibly catch them on fire, then why wouldn’t it be able to lift things as well and make them float around the room, including oneself?

 I am fascinated by teleportation—you know, the process of transferring the actual physical body from one place to another.
 I love to travel, but I don’t like the time it takes to get to faraway places.
 Like on “Star Trek,” I would love it to be possible for “Scotty” to beam me over to Australia in a matter of seconds.
 I admit, though, that I am somewhat leery about the process itself.
 It involves completely disintegrating one’s bodily molecular structure and then reassembling it exactly (hopefully) in another place!
 Whew, that’s scary!
 What if something goes wrong in the process?
 Remember The Fly movies?
 As incredible a phenomenon as that may seem, I believe that some day it will be a reality, if it isn’t already.

 I am not a superstitious person at all.
 I’m not afraid of black cats (some of my pet cats were black) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
 How can common, everyday activities, like opening an umbrella in the house, whistling in a theater dressing room or merely uttering the name “Macbeth” cause any kind of cosmic upheaval or influence anyone’s luck?